Don’t Make These 6 Tourist Mistakes in Madrid

 Address: Calle de Barbieri, 12, 28004 Madrid, Spain

 For Cochinillo Asado, I’d recommend El Botin, which also happens to be the oldest continuously-running restaurant in the world.
+El Botin is a world-class dining experience that I highly recommend for anyone visiting Madrid.

 Address: Calle de Cuchilleros, 17, 28005 Madrid, Spain